 Size (inc. connectors):

-The AirDrive Forensic Keylogger Mac is a general-purpose USB hardware keylogger, with a special architecture capable of handling Apple Mac keyboards, such as the aluminium A1243.
-Besides Macs, it handles all types of standard USB keyboards, including wireless keyboards, ones with built-in hubs, and USB 3.0.
+The AirDrive Forensic Keylogger Mac is a general-purpose USB hardware keylogger, with a special architecture capable of handling Apple Mac keyboards, such as the aluminum A1243.
+Besides Macs, it handles all types of standard USB keyboards, including wireless keyboards, USB 3.0 keyboards, and ones with built-in USB high-speed hubs (such as Dell KB522).
 Being only 0.9" (22mm) in length and 0.3" (8mm) in height, it's designed to be a professional security and surveillance tool, minimizing the risk of exposure.
-The AirDrive Forensic Keylogger Mac is available with white and black enclosures to choose from.
+The AirDrive Forensic Keylogger Mac is available with white, black, and aluminum enclosures to choose from.

 All AirDrive devices act as Wi-Fi hotspots.
 You can connect to them with any Wi-Fi device, such as a smartphone, tablet, or laptop without even touching the device!
 The AirDrive device will then present a webpage with the data log and configuration options.
 No additional software or drivers necessary.